wp-plugins/wp-ticket/readme.txt

 6. Displays WP Ticket Pro dashboard with statistics and charts in admin area

 == Changelog ==
+= 1.2.0 =
+* Added the required configuration to use WPAS Canned Responses extension
+* Fixed Misc bugs.
+* TinyMCE visual editor fix for <p> tags
 = 1.1.0 =
 * Added the required configuration to use WPAS Incoming Email extension
 * Fixed Misc bugs.